ema2159/centaur-tabs/README.md

 Provide an out of box configuration to use tab in Emacs.

 ### Installation
-You need install [projectile](https://github.com/bbatsov/projectile) first.

-Then put awesome-tab.el to your load-path.
+Put awesome-tab.el to your load-path.

 The load-path is usually ~/elisp/.